Alert Triage and Investigation in Cybersecurity: Best Practices

 Wrapping up

-It’s important to remember that detection is just one part of alert management.
+It’s important to remember that alert triage and investigation is just one part of alert management.
 Next time we’ll look at an example Okta alert and put the guidance outlined above into practice.
 Good investigators are separated from great ones by the questions they ask.
 Hopefully this post has encouraged you to think about your own investigation process when you approach alerts.
 The key is to have a structured methodology to wade through the mountains of telemetry at your disposal to accurately and efficiently triage.

 Further reading